Issus coleoptratus: Biology

 These insects are unable to fly, unlike most members of their family.
 They feed on the phloem of different trees, such as lime trees (Tilia species), oaks (Quercus species), maples (Acer species), birches (Betula species), elms (Ulmus species) and hazels (Corylus species).
 There is only one generation per year.
 Adults can be found from May to mid October, depending on location.
 The larvae overwinter on ivy (Hedera species), privet (Ligustrum species), juniper (Juniperus species) and Taxus species.

 Like all planthoppers, the nymphs of this insect have a small, gear-like structure on the base of each of their hind legs.
-These gears have teeth that intermesh, keeping the legs synchronized when the insect jumps, preventing it from spiraling.
-This is the first planthopper species in which the function of these gears was described, though their existence had been known for decades.
+These gear-like structures have teeth that intermesh, keeping the legs synchronized when the insect jumps, preventing it from spiraling.
+This is the first planthopper species in which the function of these gear-like structures was carefully described, though their existence had been known for decades.
 The insects shed this gear before moulting into adults.